 Next I removed the cabochons from the shelf and cleaned them up.
 Then I found the next problem.
 All, and I mean all, of the opalescent cabochons had picked up the Thin Fire kiln paper, while the transparent was clean.

 I did manage to clean this off, for the most part, but it still left a nasty scummy bottom to the cabs.
-The thought of then sanding or grinding all of these and then fire polishing them again was just too much to bear at the time, so I simply put them aside until I could find a solution.
+The thought of then sanding all of these on wet and dry sandpaper or grinding on my little glass grinder, and then fire polishing them again was just too much to bear at the time, so I simply put them aside until I could find a solution.

 Some discussion in a forum suggested that I process at a lower temp and for a little longer, and because I am using Thin Fire paper maybe I should vent up to 500 C.

 - My kiln does have cool spots, namely the corners, that I have to consider when firing.

 - Opalescent glass will pick up shelf paper and kiln wash.

 - Some colours need more processing to form the nice round shape.